 Where on earth is the Outback?
 It’s one of those places that people dream of visiting.
 Hot, red, dry but somehow still bursting with life.
 Many photographers told us how living in or travelling through the heart of Australia had a significant impact on them.

-The outback includes the arid desert regions of the Northern Territory, South Australia, Queensland, New South Wales and Western Australia.
+The outback includes the arid desert regions of the Northern Territory, South Australia, Western Queensland, New South Wales and Western Australia.
 The town of Alice Springs, is roughly at the centre of the outback and is the outback’s self-appointed capital.